godofgeeks23/azure-cdn-uploader/README.md

 # Azure CDN Uploader

-Simple Bash shell script to upload files to Azure Blob Storage and generate its CDN enabled URL.
+A Simple shell script to upload files to Azure Blob Storage and generate its CDN enabled URL.

 Note: CDN URL will be generated only if the Azure CDN is enabled for the Azure Blob Storage account.
 ```